amarpan/how-to-write-a-README/README.md

 |            | Instructions |
 |------------|--------------|
 | Note:      | Put your links in more drop-down menus using `<details open>` and `<summary>`
-| Note:      | Try to choose something simple and memorable when choosing your URL / link name
+| Note:      | Try to choose something simple and memorable when choosing your URL / link name..

 ## <h2  align="center">Next Steps</h2>
  <img src="./images/BAD-NEXT-STEPS.png">